Gingeropolous/p2r2n_defender/README.md

 # p2r2n_defender
-Scripts to help protect nodes in the public remote rpc node network of monero
+Scripts to help protect nodes in the Public Remote Rpc Node Network (P2R2N) of monero

 # Requirements
 Must be run as root because it fiddles with ip blocking.